latebit/libsid/docs/spec-v0.md

 are chosen so that users need to input the least amount of characters to hear a sound.

 The character `.` (CONTINUE) is a continuation character.
 It's only used in the continuation Special Symbol.

+The character ` ` (END OF TRACK) is only used in the end of track Special Symbol.

 There are two type of symbols: Standard Symbol and Special Symbol.